-As a kid, retirement is not something you will be doing for a long time.
-Retirement is when older adults stop working and making money because they can afford to live on the money they have already made over the course of their life.
-You might have a grandparent or great-grandparent who is retired, or who will be retiring soon.
+As a teen, retirement is not something you will be doing for a long time.
+Retirement is when older adults stop working because they can afford to live on the money they have already made over the course of their life.
+You might have a parent, grandparent or other family member who is retired, or who will be retiring soon.